Verification of mixing properties in two-dimensional shifts of finite type

 \section{Abstract}

 The degree of mixing is a fundamental property of a dynamical system.
 General multi-dimensional shifts cannot be systematically determined.
 This work introduces constructive and systematic methods for verifying the degree of mixing, from topological mixing to strong specification (or strong irreducibility) for two-dimensional shifts of finite type.
 First, transition matrices on infinite strips of width $n$ are introduced for all $n\geq 2$.
-To determine the primitivity of the transition matrices, connecting operators are introduced to reduce the order of high-order transition matrices to yield lower-order transition matrices that are useful in establishing finitely checkable conditions for the primitivity of all transition matrices.
-Two kinds of sufficient condition for the primitivity of transition matrices are provided; (I) invariant diagonal cycles and (II) primitive commutative cycles.
-After primitivity is established, the corner-extendability and crisscross-extendability are introduced to demonstrate topological mixing.
-In addition to these sufficient conditions for topological mixing, the hole-filling condition implies the strong specification.
+To determine the primitivity of the transition matrices, connecting operators are introduced to reduce the order of high-order transition matrices to yield lower-order transition matrices.
+Two sufficient conditions for primitivity are provided; they are invariant diagonal cycles and primitive commutative cycles of connecting operators.
+After primitivity is established, the corner-extendability and crisscross-extendability are used to demonstrate topological mixing.
+In addition, the hole-filling condition yields the strong specification.
 All mentioned conditions can be verified to apply in a finite number of steps.